-The NH Telehealth Alliance will host the 2022 Public Policy Summit virtually on Thursday, November 17.
-We anticipate participation from industry leaders, technology and healthcare providers and policymakers, and regulatory agencies, to address emerging issues and engage in impactful discussion.
-The Summit will focus on both telehealth developments and emerging issues around broadband expansion in NH.
+The NH Telehealth Alliance hosted the 2022 Public Policy Summit virtually on Thursday, November 17.
+The Summit featured participation from industry leaders, technology and healthcare providers and policymakers, and regulatory agencies, who addressed emerging issues and engage in impactful discussion.
+The Summit focused on both telehealth developments and emerging issues around broadband expansion in NH.
 Our goal is to elevate and focus critical issues around innovation, connectivity, and advocacy efforts to drive a robust future of telehealth in NH.

 Welcome and Introductions

 Jim Monahan, Founder, NH Telehealth Alliance

 Sarah Swank, Counsel, Nixon Peabody LLP